 When you’ve already learned cardiopulmonary resuscitation, you understand the benefit of this life-saving skill.
 The American Heart Association promotes hands-only CPR as a skill that everyone can know and use in an emergency.
 But there are times when knowing CPR and being certified in this skill is necessary to save lives.
 Whether you use your skills professionally or you just want to be prepared for any emergency situation, CPR skills are beneficial and important.
 When you need to check CPR certification information, CPR Certified is ready to help.

 Winter camping can be as exhilarating as it is challenging; winter landscapes and wilderness can be incredibly beautiful.
 But winter is a particularly dangerous time for both recreational hiking and necessary travel.
 If you get stuck in the weather—either in a camping situation or in your car—it’s important to know what to do to survive.

 If you woke up one morning and found that your home was in the path of a natural disaster, like a wildfire or a hurricane, would you know what to do to stay safe?
 In these scenarios, there is often little time to react, so having a plan before it happens can be critical to your safety and survival.
 Do you know what to do to be prepared?

 Both bloodborne and airborne pathogens may pose significant risks in the workplace.
 What really makes them different from each other, though?
 Learn how they are very different pathogens with different requirements in terms of prevention and risk prevention.

-What is CPR and what does it do?
+CPR stands for cardiopulmonary resuscitation.
 When a person’s heart stops, rescuers use CPR to manually pump blood through the body and make sure the brain and vital organs stay oxygenated.
 It’s a way to keep cardiac arrest victims alive in the precious minutes before rescuers arrive.